 These fees apply if your pet is travelling with you as checked baggage domestically and are based on the combined weight of your pet and the cage.
 If the carriage of your pet results in you exceeding your baggage allowance you can pre pay for the extra bag, however the pet carriage fee is only payable at the airport.
-If you choose not to pre pay for the extra bag then the excess baggage charge and the pet carriage fee will both be payable at the airport.
+If you choose not to pre-pay for the extra bag then the excess baggage charge and the pet carriage fee will both be payable at the airport.

 To enable us to provide care for your pet, it will be loaded by our staff into aircraft at the earliest possible opportunity.
 Your pet will be offloaded and carried into the baggage arrival area.
 This could mean that on arrival, your pet may arrive in the baggage claim area after other baggage has been delivered.

 Please let your booking agent know at the time of making your reservation, that your pet will be travelling with you.
-Or if you are booking direct with us, please call our contact centre.
-Please remember carriage of pets is subject to availability of space on the aircraft.
+Or if you are booking direct with us, please contact us.

 Air New Zealand has robust standards in place around the transportation of animals to ensure the comfort and safety of pets at each stage of their journey.
 These standards are constantly reviewed by the airline to ensure your pet is offered the best possible care.